-There is Natali, who is part of Ponichala's newer generation.
+Natali is part of Ponichala's newer generation.
 She was born with a heavy visual impairment to parents who are both blind.
 Natali's parents used to work in Ponichala's community facilities, but the definition of work has since changed for them.
 Now work is what Natali's mother calls going to the train station to beg for money.

+Nino, a Ponichala resident, and her two daughters.
 "Most of the people never leave Ponichala," Maffei said.
 "From what I could see, it felt like the community is still closed off and society in general is still not ready to handle people who are different."